-Six of the fish were caught from the research vessel, and three from collaborating recreational fishing boats (table 1) using fishing rods in the 130 lbs range, and reels of at least size 80.
-Eight fish were fought stand-up using a fighting belt (Black Magic XL wide Equalizer gimbal and harness system), and one from a rod holder mounted to the boat (ID 4).
+Eight of the fish were caught from the research vessel, and three from collaborating recreational fishing boats (table 1) using fishing rods in the 130 lbs range, and reels of at least size 80.
+All fish were fought stand-up using a fighting belt (Black Magic XL wide Equalizer gimbal and harness system).
 Spreader bars were used as fishing method on all fishing days.
 To keep fighting time to a minimum, the boat was used to overtake the fish as fast as possible after the first initial run.
 This made it possible to pull up the head of the fish from straight above, hampering the swimming of the fish and cutting angling duration to a minimum.